 Sadly, many people suffer IBS symptoms in silence and resolve themselves to accept it as something they have to live with.

-If this is you, trust me when I say, there are many ways to improve your gut health, but first it's crucial to identify the root cause of your unhappy gut.
+If this is you, trust me when I say, there are many ways to improve your gut health, but first it's crucial to work out what’s really causing your IBS symptoms.